agileadam/aceasyimport/README.md

 > [ WARN  ]   No config file found.
 Created a blank config file.
 Please edit /Users/adam/.aceasyimportconfig and try again.

 You must open this new file and add an API url (your Active Collab url) and an API token (find this in your Active Collab user profile).

+Tip: If you are getting SSL warnings (e.g., InsecureRequestWarning) you should be able to suppress these by setting `verify_ssl` to `false` or `0` in your config file.

 ###How to use the script
 Please run the script with `-h` to show how to use the script.